langchain-ai/helm/charts/langsmith/docs/DELETE-TRACES.md

 # Deleting Traces

 The LangSmith UI does not currently support the deletion of an invidual trace.
-This, however, can be accomplished by directly removing the trace from all materialized views in ClickHouse (except the runs_history views) and the runs table itself.
+This, however, can be accomplished by directly removing the trace from all materialized views in ClickHouse (except the runs_history views) and the runs and feedback tables themselves.

 This command can either be run using a trace ID as an argument or using a file that is a list of trace IDs.